-Renal or kidney transplantation and maintenance dialysis are the only treatments for end-stage renal disease (ESRD), a terminal disease affecting over 500,000 people currently in the United States, see USRDS (2009).
-Despite being a major surgical procedure, transplantation is the treatment of choice for ESRD patients, as a successful transplantation improves their quality of life.
+Renal or kidney transplantation and maintenance dialysis are the only treatments for end-stage renal disease (ESRD), a terminal disease affecting over 500,000 people currently in the United States; see USRDS (2009).
+Despite being a major surgical procedure, transplantation is the treatment of choice for ESRD patients, because a successful transplantation improves their quality of life.
 In particular, dialysis treatment requires that the patient visits a dialysis center for at least 12 hours each week, whereas transplantation typically allows the patient to resume regular life activities.
-Furthermore, a multitude of research and clinical studies have statistically demonstrated that transplantation also reduces the mortality risk for patients, see Suthanthiran and Strom (1994), Schnuelle et al. (1998), Port et al. (1993), Ojo et al. (1994).
+Furthermore, a multitude of research and clinical studies have statistically demonstrated that transplantation also reduces the mortality risk for patients; see Suthanthiran and Strom (1994), Schnuelle et al. (1998), Port et al. (1993), and Ojo et al. (1994).
 Thus, a kidney transplant is considered by many as a potentially life-saving gift.

 The two sources of kidneys for transplantation are living donors (e.g., family members or friends of the patient) and deceased or cadaveric donors.
 The majority of patients are unsuccessful in finding living donors, and thus join a pool of patients waiting for a deceased donor organ.
-Of course, while in the living donor case the donation is typically made to a specific patient, in the deceased donor case an important allocation problem arises.
-In particular, once an organ is procured from a deceased donor, there can be thousands of medically compatible and available recipients the organ can be allocated to.
-The problem becomes even more significant, if one accounts for the organ shortage and the size of the pool of waiting patients in the United States: On October 20th 2010, 86, 391 patients were waiting for a kidney transplant.
-In 2009, there were 33, 671 new additions, but only 16, 829 transplantations were performed, from which 10, 442 transplants were from deceased donors.
-For more information and statistical details we refer the reader to UNOS (2010).
+Of course, whereas in the living donor case the donation is typically made to a specific patient, in the deceased donor case an important allocation problem arises.
+In particular, once an organ is procured from a deceased donor, there can be thousands of medically compatible and available recipients to which the organ can be allocated.
+The problem becomes even more significant if one accounts for the organ shortage and the size of the pool of waiting patients in the United States: on October 20th 2010, 86,391 patients were waiting for a kidney transplant.
+In 2009, there were 33,671 new additions, but only 16,829 transplantations were performed, from which 10,442 transplants were from deceased donors.
+For more information and statistical details, we refer the reader to UNOS (2010).

 In recognition of the aforementioned allocation problem and the growing difficulty of matching supply and demand, the U.S. Congress passed the National Organ Transplant Act (NOTA) in 1984.
-According to this legislation, deceased donor organs are viewed as national resources in the U.S., and as such, their allocation has to be based on fair and equitable policies.
-Moreover, the sale of organs as well as money transfers of any nature in the acquisition of organs are strictly prohibited.
+According to this legislation, deceased donor organs are viewed as national resources in the United States, and as such, their allocation has to be based on fair and equitable policies.
+Moreover, the sale of organs, as well as money transfers of any nature in the acquisition of organs, are strictly prohibited.
 Instead, the policy for allocating the organs should utilize waiting lists and have the form of a priority method.
 That means that patients in need of a transplant register on waiting lists.
-Then, once an organ is procured, all medically compatible patients are ranked according to some priority rules and the organ is successively offered to them according to their ranking, until it is accepted by a patient.
-Subsequent to the NOTA, the U.S. Congress established in 1984 the Organ Procurement and Transplantation Network (OPTN) in order for it to maintain a national registry for organ matching and develop allocation policies tory, fair and equal access to organs for all patients, independent of their race, age, blood group or other peculiar physiological characteristics.
+Then, once an organ is procured, all medically compatible patients are ranked according to some priority rules, and the organ is successively offered to them according to their ranking, until it is accepted by a patient.
+Subsequent to the NOTA, the U.S. Congress established in 1984 the Organ Procurement and Transplantation Network (OPTN) in order for it to maintain a national registry for organ matching and develop allocation policies.

+Naturally, the aforementioned allocation policies are of central importance and have to accomplish major objectives in alleviating human suffering, prolonging life, and providing nondiscriminatory, fair, and equal access to organs for all patients, independent of their race, age, blood group, or other peculiar physiological characteristics.
 Some of the main challenges in designing a kidney allocation policy are the following:

-Naturally, the aforementioned allocation policies are of central importance and have to accomplish major objectives in alleviating human suffering, prolonging life and providing nondiscrimina-